Essential information for flatsharers and renters during the COVID-19 crisis

 As of 13 May 2020, government advice is that "people who wish to move home can do so" – but "the process of finding and moving into a new home will need to be different given those involved in the process will have to adapt practices and procedures to ensure that the risk of spread of coronavirus is reduced as far as possible."

 All parties involved should be as flexible as possible over this period and be prepared to delay moves if someone becomes ill during the process, or has to self isolate.
 The government are also recommending that initial viewings take place virtually for now.
-If you have to have any face-to-face contact with anyone outside your household during the moving process, you must maintain a 2 metre distance where possible and wash your hands frequently.
+If you have to have any face-to-face contact with anyone outside your household during the moving process, you must practise social distancing (where possible) and wash your hands regularly.

 - If you're moving, read the latest government guidance